A microscopic traffic flow model on network with destination-aware V2V communications and rational decision-making: The models with full information

 \subsection{Static route optimization via Dynamic Programming Principle}

 BB just requires to compute the shortest path for any car $\c$ from origin $\o_\c$ to destination $\d_\c$ once and for all, ignoring the presence of other cars on the network.
-To do that, one can simply employ the Dynamic Programming Principle (DPP).
+Since vehicles' dynamics is not involved here, this is a standard discrete optimization problem on a graph.
+To solve it, one can simply employ the Dynamic Programming Principle (DPP).

 First of all, we define the static travel time $\TT_s(\r)$ of road $\r$ as